 Manual presses are used for laboratory sample preparation, small-scale production, and repair work, and are suitable for metal stamping, marking, riveting, forming, and bending operations.

 Stamping presses are used in automotive manufacturing, electronics, household appliances, construction, and aerospace industries.
-They are used for producing automotive body parts, electronic device case, household appliance components, and for building metal structures.
+They are used for producing automotive body parts, electronic device cases, household appliance components, and for building metal structures.

-In addition, Presses are machines used for various mechanical purposes, including bending sheet metal, punching holes, stamping for shaping and cutting metal with a die, capping press for forming caps from aluminum foil rolls, and screw press which is also known as a fly press.
+In addition, Presses are machines used for various mechanical purposes, including bending sheet metal, punching holes, stamping for shaping and cutting metal with a die, capping Presses for forming caps from aluminum foil rolls, and screw presses, which are also known as fly Presses.

-When high accuracy is required on a bending parts, press brakes with modern CNC controls are used.
-Also a punch press is designed for stamping, holes forming, and capping.
+When high accuracy is required on a bending part, press brakes with modern CNC controls are used.
+Also, a punch press is designed for stamping, hole forming, and capping.

 Parts & Diagram